telerik/teststudio-docs/docs/testing-framework/using-mbunit.md

 Initialize(False)
 ```

-The above initialization initializes the Telerik Testing Framework but does not enable the RecycleBrowser feature.
+The above initializes the Telerik Testing Framework but does not enable the RecycleBrowser feature.
 Because MbUnit.net does not have the concept of a test fixture setup/teardown the RecycleBrowser feature cannot be used.
 If that initialization does not work for you, you can choose to pass in different parameters or choose to do your own custom setup of the framework.
 For example, if you want to override some of the settings from the .config file in one or two of your test cases, you can simply do the following:

 ```C#
 // This will get a new Settings object.
 If a configuration